UCalgaryMixedReality/UCXR-Engineering/README.md

-# ARmed
+# UCalgary Mixed Reality (UCXR)

-This is the augmented reality for medicine's repository.
+This is the Universty of Calgary's Mixed Reality design team repository.
 Here, all of our code for every sensor, GPU API, machine learning algorithm, etc. will be stored for version control.

 ## Branches